 Density ratios can only be calculated for point features.

-Calculate Density Ratio is not supported for Google BigQuery, Snowflake, and database platforms that are not supported out-of-the-box.
+Calculate Density Ratio is not supported for read-only connections to Google BigQuery, Snowflake, and database platforms that are not supported out-of-the-box.

 How Calculate Density Ratio works